Invoca/developer-docs/source/api_documentation/calls_in_progress_api/_get_calls_by_phone_number.rst

   Get calls in progress for the calling phone number `530-999-9999` and destination phone number `855-559-5599`.
   Be sure to use your own oauth_token, organization_type and id.

+  This example is for an organization with Enhanced Caller Profiles enabled, so the demographics data is included in the response.

   Endpoint:

   ``https://invoca.net/api/@@CALLS_IN_PROGRESS_API_VERSION/calls_in_progress/current_calls.json?oauth_token=<oauth_token>&id=<organization_id>&organization_type=<organization_type>&calling_phone_number=5309999999&destination_phone_number=8555595599``